ComplexityBiosystems/2D-silica-ML/Silica-Grad-CAM/README.md

 ## Installation guide
 Since we have worked on Google Colab you don't need to install anything (you can simply run the Google Colab notebooks stored in the 'Colab_Notebooks' folder).
 In order to visualize Grad-CAM heatmaps you need a trained CNN.
 Our code is based on the 'silicanets-data' dependecies explained for the training of CNN (go to the README of 'Silica-CNN' folder).
-In the case that you don't want to retrain a CNN you can download the 'trained_models' folder from ZENODO LINK (this model predicts the rupture strain at variable disorder).
+In the case that you don't want to retrain a CNN you can download the 'trained_models' folder from https://zenodo.org/deposit/6335037 (this model predicts the rupture strain at variable disorder).
 You need simply to recreate the 'silicanets-data' structure in your Google Drive and place the trained model in the 'silicanets-data/output' folder.

 ## Instructions to generate Grad-CAM attention heatmaps